How Can I Recycle Glass?

 Different states have different standards for glass recycling.
 Fortunately for you, some states offer rebates for glass recycling.
 If you happen to live in one of those states, it’s well worth capitalizing on the programs!

-The following bottle bill states offer money back for glass bottle returns:
+The following bottle bill states offer a money back for glass bottle returns:

 - New York